takkamdarios/documentation/content/SCALE/SCALETutorials/DataProtection/Replication/ReplicationWithEncryptionSCALE.md

 ## Creating a Remote Replication Task for an Encrypted Dataset

-To streamline creating simple replication tasks use the **Replication Task Wizard** to create and copy ZFS snapshots to another system.
+To streamline creating simple replication tasks, use the **Replication Task Wizard** to create and copy ZFS snapshots to another system.
-The wizard assists with creating a new SSH connection and automatically creates a periodic snapshot task for sources that have no existing snapshots.
+The wizard assists with creating a new SSH connection and automatically creates a periodic snapshot task for sources with no existing snapshots.

-If you have an existing replication task, you can select it on the **Load Previous Replication Task** dropdown list to load the configuration settings for that task into the wizard, and then make change such as assigning it a different destination, select encryption options, schedule, or retention lifetime, etc.
+If you have an existing replication task, you can select it on the **Load Previous Replication Task** dropdown list to load the configuration settings for that task into the wizard, and then make changes such as assigning it a different destination, selecting encryption options, schedule, or retention lifetime, etc.
 Saving changes to the configuration creates a new replication task without altering the task you loaded into the wizard.
 This saves some time when creating multiple replication tasks between the same two systems.

 {{< include file="/content/_includes/ReplicationCreateDatasetAndAdminHomeDirSteps.md" type="page" >}}

-3. Unlock the source dataset and export the encryption key to a text editor such as Notepad.
+3. Unlock the source dataset and export the encryption key to a text editor like Notepad.
-   Go to **Datasets** select the source dataset, locate the **ZFS Encryption** widget and unlock the dataset if locked.
+   Go to **Datasets**, select the source dataset, locate the **ZFS Encryption** widget, and unlock the dataset if locked.
-   Export the key and paste it in any text editor such as Notepad.
-If you set up encryption to use a passphrase, you do not need to export a key.
+   Export the key, then paste it in any text editor, like Notepad.
+You do not need to export a key if you set up encryption to use a passphrase.

 4. Go to **Data Protection** and click **Add** on the **Replication Tasks** widget to open the **Replication Task Wizard**.
 Configure the following settings: